q-viper/q-viper.github.io/_posts/2020-11-23-deploying-nepse-data-visualizer-on-heroku.md

 ---

 ## Introduction
-I might stop to write new blogs in this site and will actively write in [dataqoil.com](https://dataqoil.com) so, please visit for more cool stuffs.
+I might stop writing new blogs on this site so please visit [dataqoil.com](https://dataqoil.com) for more cool kinds of stuff.

 Visualise Nepal Stock Exchange Data and Deploy it On Heroku Using Streamlit and Plotly.